 How did plotting help my story?

-I ‘d written about seeing “Jack’s Daughters”, a play in 1983 about five children and their out-of-control veteran father.
-I revisited this scene and found a plot, or a plot-point.
-I was not alone in having an ex-serviceman father who suffered PTSD (not called that at the time).
+I ‘d written about seeing “Jack’s Daughters”, a 1980s’ play about five children and their out-of-control ex-POW father.
+When I revisited this scene I found a plot, or a plot-point.
+I was not alone in having a serviceman father who suffered PTSD (not called that at the time).
 As a consequence I was spurred on to find others of my peers who’d had similar child-father relationships.

-I could see my plumbline, or my ‘throughline’ as it is also known.
+I could better see my plumbline, or my ‘throughline’ as it is also known.
 This gave a sense of urgency to my journey of discovery, driving it forward.
 Or – I’d found just a touch of what Dylan Thomas calls, “The force that through the green fuse drives the flower”.
-I’d found one part of a story.
+I’d found one small part of the story.

 Thanks Margaret for explaining.
 I’d never heard of a ‘plumbline’ before!